bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Like years of research from smart people eventually makes some problems feasible.
 So yeah, in particular, what we really did, what we really focused on was making queries smaller.
 So a big problem with most previous schemes that were efficient on the server side was that then the queries were like hundreds of megabytes.
-So we found ways to exploit the fact that, you know, with fully homomorphic encryption, you can compute any function on encrypted data.
+So we found ways to exploit the fact that with fully homomorphic encryption, you can compute any function on encrypted data.
 So we kind of, we encrypt a function that expands the query.
 So we can send a very small query and then the server can do work to expand it into a vector.